 Now assume $(3)$, i.e., $X$ is isomorphic to a double cover $Y$ of $\IP^2$ ramified above a sextic; denote by $\phi\colon X \to Y$ an isomorphism between $X$ and $Y$, and let $\iota$ denote the double cover involution of $Y$ described in~\autoref{r:DoubleCoverInv}.
 Then $\phi^{-1}\circ\iota\circ\phi$ is a holomorphic involution, proving $(3)\implies (1)$. \end{proof}

-\begin{example} The first example of a K3 surface defined over $\IQ$ with Picard lattice isometric to $\langle2\rangle$ was given in~\cite{EJ08}.
+The first example of a K3 surface defined over $\IQ$ with Picard lattice isometric to $\langle2\rangle$ was given in~\cite{EJ08}.
 Notice that this K3 surface, being defined over $\IQ$, admits a holomorphic and a commuting anti-holomorphic involution, see~\autoref{p:GeneralDoubleSextic} and~\autoref{r:anti-holo}.
-Here we give another one.
+Here we give another example.